korandabit/profile/_posts/2015-02-23-irrationally-speaking.md

 ---
+author: Mark Koranda
+categories:
+- Deafhood
+date: '2015-02-23 00:00:00'
+excerpt: 'The problem with arguing rationally about issues of identity is that one risks missing the forest for the trees.
+In a formal sense, a position should stand exclusively on the merit of its arguments.
+But often the central reason for arguing is personal.'
 layout: post
+tags:
+- ASL
+- audism
+- cochlear implant
+- CODA
+- deaf
+- emotion
+- identity
+- rational
-title: "Irrationally speaking"
+title: Irrationally speaking
-date: 2015-02-23 06:18:51 +0000
-author: Unknown
-categories: ['Deafhood']
-tags: ['ASL', 'audism', 'cochlear implant', 'CODA', 'deaf', 'emotion', 'identity', 'rational']
 ---

-<p style="text-align:center;">*To Mary, who encouraged me to share more personally.*
+*To Mary, who encouraged me to share more personally.*

 The problem with arguing rationally about issues of identity is that one risks missing the forest for the trees.
 In a formal sense, a position should stand exclusively on the merit of its arguments.
 But often the central reason for arguing is personal and irrational.
 In my essays on Deafhood, I've tried to shine light on different sides of the same pride, in hopes of showing a Deafhood fundamentally self-standing, yet affected, often adversely, by a hearing world.
 It occurs to me that in the context of an issue that affects the culture and identity of a people, it may be crucial to tell you that behind an attempt at objectivity, I have personal, emotional commitments to what I am arguing.

 I want to take a moment to reiterate what stands even if we don't see eye to eye on differences in hearing status.
-In <a title="Deafhood unheard" href="https://thoughtrepair.wordpress.com/2014/10/04/deafhood-unheard/">"Deafhood unheard"</a> I mentioned that in moments of frustration the Deaf are more likely to fault social differences (language barriers to public services) than anatomical ones ("fixing" their lack of hearing).
+In "Deafhood unheard" I mentioned that in moments of frustration the Deaf are more likely to fault social differences (language barriers to public services) than anatomical ones ("fixing" their lack of hearing).
 But even there, the inherently emotional argument was nearly invisible.
 I've found a clearer way to point at the heart without appealing to logic.
 What I want to share is abstract and almost uninterpretable.
-Let me tell you about a dream I had last night.<!--more-->
+Let me tell you about a dream I had last night.

 I dreamed I was inducted into a serving class in a militant society, as if I were a recruit again in boot camp.
 Some who had been there longer and were experienced were helping me learn the procedures.
 Still too inexperienced to explicitly lead, I quickly found that the best way I could give to the community was through outspoken positive morale.
 We were a small group from a range of backgrounds, trying to establish unity in routines, and identify our role as a serving class.
 We shuffled uncertainly in a food line waiting our turn, and waiting to have a better understanding of how oppressive our lives would be.